sajinmp/sajinmp.github.io/_posts/2015-09-23-setup-2checkout-(twocheckout)-with-rails.md

 layout: post
 title: 'Setup 2Checkout (TwoCheckout) with Rails'
 date: 2015-09-23 21:12:40
+keywords: 'rails, 2checkout, twocheckout, twocheckout with rails, 2checkout with rails'
+description: "This post explains the steps needed to setup 'TwoCheckout' payment gateway with rails.
+Its pretty easy since there is a gem made to integrate"
 ---
 This post explains the steps needed to setup 'TwoCheckout' payment gateway with rails.
 Its pretty easy since there is a gem made to integrate **twocheckout** into rails.
 I am writing this post to make it easier for those who want to integrate them.
 I met with some problems when I tried to integrate it with my rails app.